-All work done outside the times of beginning and ending work on any holiday specified in clause (16) shall be paid for at the rate of double ordinary time.
+All work done outside the times of beginning and ending work on any holiday specified in clause (14) shall be paid for at the rate of double ordinary time.

-No person under the age of sixteen years shall be permitted to work more than four hours overtime in any week,
+No person under the age of seventeen years shall be permitted to work more than four hours overtime in any week.

-- (6) Tea Money.-All employees required to work beyond the usual time of ending work shall be allowed 2s, tea money in addition to overtime rates as prescribed for in this Determination when the usual time of ending work is exceeded by two hours. - (7) Terms of Engagement.-Except as herein in this Determination provided, all employees shall be employed by the week.
-Employees to become entitled to the weekly wage prescribed by this Determination must be available and ready and willing to perform such work as the employer shall from time to time require on the days and during the hours usually worked by the class of employees affected.
+- (5) Tea Money.-All employees required to work beyond the usual time of ending work shall be allowed 2s. tea money in addition to overtime rates as prescribed for in this Determination when the usual time of ending work is exceeded by two hours. - (6) Terms of Engagement.-Except as herein in this Determination when the usual time of ending work is exceeded by two hours.

+(6) Terms of Engagement.-Except as herein in this Determination provided, all employees shall be employed by the week.
+Employees to become entitled to the weekly wage prescribed by this Determination must be available and ready and willing to perform such work as the employer shall from time to time require on the days and during the hours usually worked by the class of employers affected.
 Where the majority of the employees of any establishment or of any department of such establishment agree to work part time for any period or to close down for any period on days other than the prescribed holidays, the provisions of the weekly wage shall not apply to any employee of such establishment or department during such periods.